Kristina01111000/Drws_site/README.md

 - test out email automation
 - Have the email resend it after 3 days
 - Have 2 email lists,everyone added to both have the wellness check send after one day, then after 2 weeks have the 30 day challenge send
+- Send an email every other week with constant contact, so that people’s inboxes don’t get inundated
+- With a link or copy of posts from social pilot
+- Video would have a link
+- Text post could stand alone, or have the beginning (read more) and a link to the rest

 9/5